A tough start for baby Harri

 We really need your help to keep the Starship National Air Ambulance flying

-Your generous support will help children like Matilda get life-saving treatment and care when they need it.
+Your generous support will help children like Harri get life-saving treatment and care when they need it.
 Our Starship National Air Ambulance service is relied on by critically ill children and their families from all over New Zealand.
 Each year more than $1.5 million is required to fund the vital service and your generous support will ensure the Starship National Air Ambulance can be available at a moment’s notice year round for every child in urgent need.
 Thank you for your generosity.